fera0013/CarND-Vehicle-Detection-P5/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using hog-features, spatial and color-histogramm features and got an accuracy of 0.97.
 The implementation of a *sklearn pipeline* which also includes some kind of dimensionality reduction algorithm such as *Principal Component Analysis*, is deferred to a future iteration of this project.

+The classification code is handled by the 5th cell of the .ipynb notebook.

 ###Sliding Window Search